PORTALSURFER/sempal/docs/plan.md

 ### Testing
 - All code should be well tested whenever feasible.
-- “Feasible” should be interpreted broadly: tests are expected in almost all cases.
+- "Feasible" should be interpreted broadly: tests are expected in almost all cases.
 - Prefer small, focused unit tests that validate behaviour clearly.
 - Do not allow untested logic unless explicitly approved by the user.